What is GDN & why is it effective for car dealers?

 Google’s Display Network reaches around 90% of all internet

 The first example below shows the standard responsively designed ads, which can include an image and a call-to-action (CTA) button.
 Don’t be fooled into thinking you need a designer to help craft you an eye-catching ad, you can do this all within the Google Adwords GDN set up.
 Google simply pulls images, colours and text from your landing page – the page you want to direct users to when they click on your advert.
 You can then switch the images, modify the text and play with the appearance of the ad if you wish.

 The Google Display Network consists of over 2 million websites with endless potential for your online advertising campaign.
-Used correctly you can create exposure for your car dealership to 90% of all internet users and it could cost you next to nothing compared to if you wanted the same brand exposure from TV or Radio advertising.
-That’s because the Google Display Network tends to be much less competitive than a search advertising campaign, which is why it tends to be much cheaper per click.
+Used correctly you can create exposure for your car dealership of up to 90% of all internet users and it could cost you next to nothing compared to if you wanted the same brand exposure from TV or Radio advertising.
+That’s because the Google Display Network tends to be much less competitive than a search advertising campaign, which is why it tends to cheaper per click.

 Search and display network advertising both work in very different ways, as you’re discovering through these guides.
 Whilst search advertising can be used to target users who are searching then and there for your service or product, display network advertising reaches users who are browsing a website, or perhaps researching the product or service you offer – catching them right at the top of the sales funnel.
 This is why many dealerships might use this channel for brand exposure, getting the name of your dealership in front of users whilst they’re researching the best used hatchback on their favourite motoring website or blog.

 The great thing about the Google Display Network is that there are so many different advertising options and targeting options to ensure your ads are seen by the right people.
-There is a lot of flexibility within the types of ads you can choose to run on your campaign, including:
+There is a lot of flexibility within the types of ads you can choose to run on your campaign including:

 These have a similar appearance to search network ads, consisting of a headline and some text – as per the example above.